Student work experience programme

 Our ‘buddies’ will also collect pensions or personal items from Patients’ homes, go to the bank, etc., and generally ‘lend a hand’.

-The Provisions Trolley is also a very popular service.
-This goes out every day and every ward is visited at least once a week.
-Again, if Patients miss the trolley or require provisions, staff can bleep the Volunteers to purchase items for Patients.
+The provisions trolley is very popular and goes out daily.
+Every ward is visited at least once a week.
+Again, if patients miss the trolley or require provisions, staff can bleep the volunteers to purchase items for patients.

 How to join our Lend A Hand Volunteer Scheme